OLED1/oleds-helm-charts/helm-development/db-backup/README.md

-# Typemill helm chart
+# DB-Backup helm chart

 > **This Helm chart is a custom helm chart packaged by OLED1**.
-> There is no official support from typemill itself.
-> Active unofficial supported chart.
-If a new version will be released a new updated package will be created.
+> If you are missing some features tell me, i will try to implement them.

 ## Prerequisites
 - Kubernetes installed